Laughton All Saints' C of E Primary School

 How long is your data stored for?

-Personal data relating to pupils at Laughton All Saints’ C of E Primary School and their families is stored in line with the school’s GDPR Data Protection Policy.
+Personal data relating to pupils at Laughton All Saints' and their families is stored in line with the school’s DSAT Trust Retention Schedule.

 In accordance with the GDPR, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.